Principal Component Analysis#

 Correlation between PC1 loadings and freq differences (raw data): 0.9975

-And this correlation persists before and after the scale of input data:
+And this correlation persists after the scaling of input data as well:

 # Calculate allele frequency for each population at each SNP